Fleco-Development/fleco/README.md

 This is a proof of concept for Fleco. designed to work with the latest discord.js version.
 The changes include a switch to typescript for types, addition of eslint rules, multiple package managers and multiple runtimes (NodeJS & Bun).

 I feel it is important that these changes are implemented for a better development expierence and to try to keep the codebase neater.
+With the multiple runtimes, why not?

 This will be updated as time goes on adding on the features of the bot.

+More deployment features will also be added.

 ## How to Install